ricardo3709/RideSharing/README.md

 # Data

-Data for the ride requests can be downloaded from the Manhattan Taxi and Limousine Commission website https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page, selecting 2022 >> March >> Yellow Taxi Trip Records (PARQUET)
+Data for the ride requests can be downloaded from the Manhattan Taxi and Limousine Commission website https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page, selecting 2022 >> March >> Yellow Taxi Trip Records (PARQUET).

-The .parquet file must be saved in the same folder as the main files, listed below, under the name <em>yellow_tripdata_2022-03.parquet</em>
+The .parquet file must be saved in the same folder as the main files, listed below, under the name <em>yellow_tripdata_2022-03.parquet</em>.

 # Execution